BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_1_Accessing_Bitcoind_with_Go.md

 ## Setup btcd rpcclient

 We will be using the rpcclient that comes with btcd, a Bitcoin implementation written in Go.
+Although btcd was originally designed to work with the btcd Bitcoin full node, it also works with Bitcoin core.
+It has some quirks which we will be looking at.
 We can use ```go get``` to download it:

 ```
 $ go get github.com/btcsuite/btcd/rpcclient